 You may identify the most common L1 errors and L2 messages in the last 24 hours by clicking on the Chart button.
 The API error chart displays the top 10 API Keys with API errors, and the L2 messages chart ranks the top 10 L2 validation messages (errors and unacknowledged warnings only) with the highest at the left and the lowest at the right.
 The knowledge base articles can be viewed by clicking the validation message code at the bottom of each bar.
 Also, you may apply filters by using the “Filter by” drop-down boxes to present selective data on the chart.

 This page allows the vendor to select an LEA that uses their product.
 The screen is broken into two sections, the top displaying the contact information and the lower half the associated active schools.
-With each school ID you will find the school’s name and a WIR ID when available.
+With each school ID you will LEA information such as the LEA ID (aka Ed-Fi ID), School ID/Code, the school’s name, participation status in the All School Report card (Choice only) and a WIR ID when available.

-The DPI provides a space for vendor resources.
-These resources can be accessed by LEA's using the WISEdata Portal.
+The DPI provides a space for vendor resources that can be accessed by LEA's using the WISEdata Portal.

 To ensure that these resources are available for your clients, click on the vendor resources tab menu.
 The screen is broken into two sections, the top contains instructions and the lower portion your Vendor Resource Catalog.
 Here you can add, delete, and edit available resources.

-Your clients will find the resource you uploaded in the WISEdata Portal under "Vendor Resources".
+Your clients will find the resource you uploaded in the WISEdata Portal under the Resources menu, then select "Vendor Resources".
+First select a vendor from the Vendor dropdown list, then the system will display the associated material links.